 We believe in making effective products from fresh, organic* fruit and vegetables, the finest essential oils and safe synthetics.”
 Lush.

 Their beliefs around fresh ingredients affect their decision-making, and they make this clear in their branding.

 What policies and standard operating procedures do you have in place?
 How do they match your vision?

 For example, if your organization’s vision centers around environmental sustainability, you should have specific standards around eco-friendly waste disposal.
 When you have procedures that align with your vision allows you to be open and transparent with stakeholders, customers, and clients.

 The culture within your company also needs to sync with your vision.
 Because culture is not a tangible asset, organizations often struggle in this area.
 But it’s one of the most effective ways to cultivate a healthy work environment for your team members.
 It’s also the most ideal way to create a vision-focused atmosphere within your business.

 What’s the Ethos behind your customer engagement?
 How does your customer engagement strategy match your vision?

 If you haven’t taken a look at these two key business functions in a while, now is the time.

 Conduct an assessment of customer interactions over a period of time.
-Assess for how these interactions are inline – or not inline – with the vision for your organization.
+Assess how these interactions are inline (or not inline) with the vision of your organization.
 The information you’ll gain from assessing is valuable.
 It’ll let you know if you need to make adjustments with your customer care team members and protocol.

-Using your vision as one of the five guides for your brand standards is a powerful way to stay on track and on brand.
-Your standards can help set you apart and maintain a cohesive, respected brand identity.
+Using your vision as one of the five guides for your brand standards is a powerful way to stay on track and on-brand.
+Always remember your standards can help set you apart from the competition.
+They help you maintain a cohesive, respected brand identity.